-Amazon launched it’s Swedish e-commerce service yesterday, October 28 2020, and the impact will surely be felt by Sweden’s rich e-commerce, omnichannel, and offline retail industry.
+Amazon launched it’s Swedish e-commerce service on October 28 2020, and the impact will surely be felt by Sweden’s rich e-commerce, omnichannel, and offline retail industry.
 Amazon will convince many to sell their products on its platform with a hefty sales margin and strict rules on pricing.
 Amazon announces an inventory of several million, including tens of thousands of Swedish products.
 Avaus estimates that Denmark, Norway and Finland will follow suit in 6-12 months.

 Amazon should not only be seen as a threat but also a catalyst that makes first-party data a competitive imperative for every company.
 In any case, the Amazon launch represents a major economic event that will affect retail and several other industries, brands, manufacturers and suppliers.
 This post will provide some perspective on the Amazon Sweden launch and highlight a few immediate topics that need to be addressed by companies deliberating whether or not to sell on Amazon in Sweden and – how to brace for impact.